 Which Research Grant or Program is Right for You?

-The Grants and Research Office provides several different types of grants to help support research at UST.
+The Undergraduate Research Opportunities Program provides several different types of grants to help support research at UST.
 Most of our research grants are open to all students, regardless of academic discipline, and include a faculty-mentored research experience that lasts either one semester or summer.
 A couple of our research grant programs have special purposes and/or eligibility requirements.
 A few of our other grants cover supplemental needs such as funding for travel expenses or housing.

 Here are a few questions to get you started as you consider which of our programs may be right for you: